amolenk/docs/docs/architecture/dapr-for-net-developers/observability.md

 Dapr offers observability by producing different types of telemetry: distributed tracing, logging, metrics and health status.

 Dapr only produces telemetry for the Dapr system services and sidecars.
 Telemetry from your application code is not automatically included.
-You can however use a specific SDK like the Open Telemetry SDK for .NET to emit telemetry from your application code.
+You can however use a specific SDK like the [OpenTelemetry SDK for .NET][9] to emit telemetry from your application code.

 Dapr telemetry is produced in an open-standards based format so it can be ingested by a large set of available monitoring tools.
 Some examples are: Zipkin, Azure Application Insights, ELK Stack, New Relic, Datadog or Grafana.